Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Purchase EC2 Convertible Reserved Instances.
 - [ ] Purchase a Compute Savings Plan.

 ### A company uses Amazon Elasticsearch Service (Amazon ES) to analyze sales and customer usage data.
-Members of the company’s geographically dispersed sales team are traveling.
+Members of the company's geographically dispersed sales team are traveling.
 They need to log in to Kibana by using their existing corporate credentials that are stored in Active Directory.
 The company has deployed Active Directory Federation Services (AD FS) to enable authentication to cloud services.
 Which solution will meet these requirements?

 - [ ] Configure Active Directory as an authentication provider in Amazon ES.
-Add the Active Directory server’s domain name to Amazon ES.
+Add the Active Directory server's domain name to Amazon ES.
 Configure Kibana to use Amazon ES authentication.
 - [x] Deploy an Amazon Cognito user pool.
 Configure Active Directory as an external identity provider for the user pool.
 Enable Amazon Cognito authentication for Kibana on Amazon ES.
 - [ ] Enable Active Directory user authentication in Kibana.
-Create an IP-based custom domain access policy in Amazon ES that includes the Active Directory server’s IP address.
+Create an IP-based custom domain access policy in Amazon ES that includes the Active Directory server's IP address.
 - [ ] Establish a trust relationship with Kibana on the Active Directory server.
 Enable Active Directory user authentication in Kibana.
-Add the Active Directory server’s IP address to Kibana.
+Add the Active Directory server's IP address to Kibana.

 ### A company uses AWS Organizations.
 A SysOps administrator wants to use AWS Compute Optimizer and AWS tag policies in the management account to govern all member accounts in the billing family.
 The SysOps administrator navigates to the AWS Organizations console but cannot activate tag policies through the management account.
 What could be the reason for this issue?